jimwatt/P4-advancedlanelines/writeup.md

 | 760, 500  | 1120, 60    |
 | 1000, 650 | 1120, 660   |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points on a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 **Source:**